ausdebating/constitution/constitution.rst

    #. the person is a natural person.
-   #. the person is a member of a Debating Group recognised by the Association, as defined in section
+   #. the person is a member of a Debating Group recognised by the Association.

 #.
 A person is taken to be a member of the Association if:

    #. person is a natural person, and
    #. the person was: